jeremymcrae/denovonear/README.md

    listed on separate lines.

-The tab-separated output file will contain one row per gene/transcript, with each line containing a transcript ID, a log10 transformed missense mutation rate, and a log10 transformed nonsense mutation rate.
+The tab-separated output file will contain one row per gene/transcript, with each line containing a transcript ID or gene symbol, a log10 transformed missense mutation rate, and a log10 transformed nonsense mutation rate.